Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Benefits of Weight Loss Surgery

-Most patients lose 50–70% of excess body weight within the first 12–18 months.
+• Rapid Weight Loss: Lose 50–70% of excess weight within 12–18 months.

 Risks and Side Effects